robert17/iotf-rtd/docs/java/java_deviceManagement.rst

 		System.out.println("Log Addition failed");
 	}

-Also, the ErrorCodes can be cleared from Internet of Things Foundation Connect by calling the clear method as follows:
+Also, the log messages can be cleared from Internet of Things Foundation Connect by calling the clear method as follows:

 .. code:: java